 mental health issues, but protect their future, a postnuptial agreement

 A postnuptial agreement has saved many marriages!!
 For some couples, the

 agreement addresses children, finances, and for others infidelity and

-in some cases, ramifications of psychological issues are not addressed.
+in some cases ramifications if psychological issues/addictions are not

-I have helped hundreds of couples save their marriages using this healing
+addressed.
+I have helped hundreds of couples save their marriages using

 So what is a postnuptial agreement?

 A postnuptial agreement is a written contract executed after a couple gets married.
 The purpose of this contract is to address and settle a couple’s